Catalan Civil War: War against John II

 When, in 1468, the brother of the childless Henry IV of Castile, Alfonso de Trastámara y Avís, died, John rushed to propose a marriage between his son Ferdinand and Henry's half-sister Isabella, formerly the proposed wife of Charles of Viana.
-In September 1468 Ferdinand took Berga.
-His proposed marriage won the approval of the Aragonese and Castilian magnates and was celebrated in Valladolid in October 1469.
-The Duke of Lorraine had returned to Catalonia in May that year and in June took Girona, which he had been holding out through 1467–68, and several smaller places.
+On 12 September 1468 Ferdinand took Berga.
+His proposed marriage won the approval of the Aragonese and Castilian magnates and was celebrated in Valladolid on 18 October 1469.
+The Duke of Lorraine had returned to Catalonia in May that year and, on 1 June 1469, took Girona, which he had been holding out through 1467 into 1469, and several smaller places.
 At a General Cortes at Monzón in 1470 the king received the subsidy he requested to carry on the war until the expulsion of the French from Catalonia.

 Duke John of Lorraine died at Barcelona on 16 December 1470, before an attack on the mountainous redoubt of Francesc de Verntallat could be carried out.
 With John of Lorraine dead, the Catalans lost their most important ally — King René lived until 1480, but was not personally present in Catalonia; he appointed John's eldest bastard son, John of Calabria, Count of Briey, his new lieutenant.
 In 1471 the French troops fighting with the Catalans retired to France and the advantage shifted decidedly to John II.

-Joan Margarit, the Bishop of Girona, returned his city to John (October 1471), followed by other towns.
-King John II campaigned in the Alt Empordà until June 1472 and then against Barcelona.
-A naval and land siege lasted from November 1471 to 16 October 1472.
-By the Capitulation of Pedralbes, Barcelona surrendered to King John, John agreed to let the warchief John of Calabria leave peacefully and a general pardon was granted.
+Joan Margarit, the Bishop of Girona, returned his city to John on 18 October 1471, followed by other towns.
+King John II campaigned in the Alt Empordà until 20 June 1472 and then against Barcelona.
+A naval and land siege of Barcelona lasted from 1 January 1472 to 16 October 1472.
+By the capitulation of Pedralbes, Barcelona surrendered to King John, John agreed to let the warchief John of Calabria leave peacefully and a general pardon was granted.
 The Count of Pallars, however, was not pardoned.
 The acts of the Consell and the other organs of Catalan government since the death of Charles of Viana were approved and John swore to uphold the Constitucions.
 The Capitulation of Vilafranca, however, was rejected.